headlines-toolkit/ht-preferences-client/README.md

 ## Issues

-Please file any issues, bugs, or feature requests at [https://github.com/headlines-toolkit/ht-preferences-client/issues](https://github.com/headlines-toolkit/ht-preferences-client/issues).
+Please file any issues, bugs, or feature requests at the [issue tracker](https://github.com/headlines-toolkit/ht-preferences-client/issues).

 ## License